tna113/vybes/README.md

 - delete a song's note
 - edit a song's rating
 - edit a song's note
-- show a single song with its rating and note (if any)
+- ✓ show a single song with its rating and note (if any)
-- show a single shared playlist
+- ✓ show a single shared playlist
 - implement error handling where needed
-- create and implement a cohesive theme throughout the application
+- ✓ create and implement a cohesive theme throughout the application
 - ensure best ux/ui and accessibility practices
-- separate business, logic and presentation layers
+- ✓ separate business, logic and presentation layers
 - create a comprehensive documentation/user-guide
+  - ✓ informative github readme
+  - ✓ developer notes
+  - comprehensive project wiki (confluence?)
+  - feature documentation (TBD)

 ##### wishlist/next